Tomato Bruschetta with Garlic and Basil is a quick and easy appetizer that is oh-so-refreshing and jam-packed with garlicky goodness!

 Holidays, parties or even for a quick appetizer before dinner at home – there is NEVER any left, and there are never any regrets.

 Tomato bruschetta is extremely refreshing and simple to make.

-If you're anything like me, you likely have the majority of the ingredients in your kitchen already, with the exception of maybe the baguette.
+If you're anything like me – lover of fresh vegetables – you probably have the majority of the ingredients in your kitchen already, with the exception of maybe the baguette.
 You also probably have the tools needed to make this ultra-simple recipe.

 The most helpful tool to achieve this is a small silicone basting brush.
 I've been using mine for three years with no signs of it needing to be replaced, which is awesome because I use it for a lot of things – brushing on sauce for grilling (and we grill a lot!), brushing butter or olive oil on toasted breads and pitas, etc.

 Dicing up tomatoes can be a bit cumbersome if you don’t have a very sharp knife.
 Because of this I regularly sharpen my knife using a PriorityChef Knife Sharpener.

 There are many other knife sharpeners out there, some are electric-powered and others are hand-powered like the one above.
 I have not tried one of those electric ones but this hand-powered knife sharpener is more than enough for my daily needs without having to break the bank.